JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-build-native-binaries.md

         // Binary configuration.
     }

-    // It's possible to drop the list of build types (in which case, all the available build types will be used). executable("bar") {
+    // It's possible to drop the list of build types
+    // (in this case, all the available build types will be used). executable("bar") {
         // Binary configuration.
     }